 If you are a SQL DBA and you want to learn more about SQL Server administration, then this eBook is for you.
-The eBook suggests several SQL Server administration best practices, that can be used for ensuring a healthy SQL Server instance and assumes at least intermediate-level experience with SQL Server administration.
+The eBook suggests several SQL Server administration best practices, that can be used for ensuring healthy SQL Server instances.
+The eBook assumes at least intermediate-level experience with SQL Server administration.
 Moreover, it contains many simple examples on how you can easily perform useful administration tasks in SQL Server.

 Rate this eBook: